knrafto/prover/doc/interaction.md

 Maybe we should just stick with context-free for now.

+# Syntax

+A couple points of syntax that I think will be important:

+* Function call notation with parentheses, like f(x, y).
+More familiar to mathematicians and programmers.
+* Dot notation for scoping.

 # Parse tree

 Each expression represents a span of text.
 Each expression is assigned an